-So how can you protect your business and keep your software updated, without breaking the bank or disrupting regular operations?
 A trusted partner can help you with the following steps to ensure continued success:

 1) Enable automatic updates with the help of an IT provider.
 Many people are nervous to turn on automated updates, worried that they’ll install at the wrong time or go too far in changing the way applications work.
 But a trusted partner can manage automatic updates for critical software (like operating systems or antivirus protection) and review any updates that require extra attention—all while making sure updates roll out during off-hours when employees won’t be interrupted.

 2) Rely on the subscription-based Software-as-a-Service (SaaS) model.
 This format is most commonly used with popular software suites like Microsoft Office 365 or Adobe Creative Cloud.
 Important applications like Excel, PowerPoint, or Photoshop are installed on your computer but then receive regular maintenance, trusted support, and frequent version control from cloud-based connections that are always on and running in the background.
 Many businesses looking to save a few bucks download their apps this way before falling behind on maintenance plans or forgetting to pay subscription fees.
 In the long run, this can lead to bigger problems like lost functionality or steep costs to restore access.